zzzprojects/Eval-Expression.NET/docs2/pages/getting-started/licensing.md

 Upon purchase, you will receive a license name and a license key.

+## How can I get a free license for a personal or academic purpose?
+We don't offer free licenses.

+However, you can benefit from all the prime features for personal or academic projects for free by downloading the trial at the beginning of every month.

 ## Setup License from config file
 The license name and key can be added directly in the app.config or web.config file in the appSettings section.